-When you embrace God you've got a tiger by the tail!
+Embrace God and you've got a tiger by the tail!

 God is not going to play by your rules or do business on your terms.
-There's an old saying, "If you dance with a grizzly bear, you better let him lead."
+There's an old saying I love, "If you dance with a grizzly bear, you better let him lead."